Liquids-rich Ellerslie Hybrid Resource Play in Edson

 The black oil window of the Triassic Middle Montney play is an emerging resource in the Western Canadian Sedimentary Basin.

 At Gold Creek, Velvet Energy’s core Montney position is scalable and repeatable with interbedded dolomitic siltstones and shales.
 This oil charged reservoir is 150 – 200 metres thick at operational depths between 2,000 – 2,300 metres deep.
 In June 2017, the Company connected three 100% working interest wells into regional infrastructure to achieve first production at Gold Creek.
-Velvet is currently drilling its first four-well pad at Gold Creek, employing industry-leading drilling and completion design to optimize production and ultimate recoveries.
-The Company has a 100% working interest in over 250 sections in the Montney at Gold Creek and Simonette.
+In the fourth quarter, Velvet drilled and completed its first four-well pad at Gold Creek, employing industry-leading drilling and completion design to optimize production and ultimate recoveries.
+The Company plans an active development program here in 2018.
+Velvet has a 100% working interest in over 250 sections in the Montney at Gold Creek.